Here and Now

 Authors

-A collaborative place-based story from Gateshead Riverside Park, crafted in place on Monday 27 November 2023, between 14:00 and 15:00 GMT, by Lotte Dijkstra, Helen Moir, Eleanor Nicklin, Bev Robinson, Carwyn Thomas, Stewart Turnbull, Alexander Wilson, Lucy Zwolinska and the more-than-human beings and vibrant matterings present.
+A collaborative place-based story from Gateshead Riverside Park, transcribed here as crafted and captured in place on Monday 27 November 2023, between 14:00 and 15:00 GMT, by Lotte Dijkstra, Helen Moir, Eleanor Nicklin, Bev Robinson, Carwyn Thomas, Stewart Turnbull, Alexander Wilson, Lucy Zwolinska and the more-than-human beings and vibrant matterings present.

 HERE, NOW